slatedocs/slate/source/index.md

 # Chargeback Notification

-Notify that a chargeback occurred on a transaction.
+Notifies that a chargeback occurred on a transaction.
 Note that the transaction may be either a Payment Transaction or an Account Transfer.

 In the case of a chargeback on a transaction that eDNA has not previously processed then the Payment Instrument information is required.

 ## Arguments

-> [This URL](https://edna.identitymind.com/im/jax/chargeback/) can be used for requesting payment transaction anti-fraud evaluation.
+> [This URL](https://edna.identitymind.com/im/jax/chargeback/) can be used for PLACEHOLDER.

 ```code
 EXAMPLE SERVICE REQUEST